Montgomery County’s, MD. New Earned Sick and Safe Leave Law Gets Updated

 Covered Employees under ESST

 Any person who works in Montgomery County for more than 8 hours each week is eligible to earn Sick and Safe Time Leave.
 That includes domestic workers, and all employers who have at least 1 employee.
 Employers must allow employees to start accruing sick leave on the first day of employment.
-HOwever, employers can restrict the use of sick leave for the first 90 days during the probationary period of employment.
+However, employers can restrict the use of sick leave for the first 90 days during the probationary period of employment.
 Its important to note that employers include individuals and any person who hires another for work.
 That means that if an individual hires a babysitter for a regular schedule of 8 hours or more a week, that babysitter is covered under the Earned Sick and Safe Time Act.

 Exclusions to Earned Sick & Safe Time